jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Why?

-The answer slapped him harder than the demon ever did, he read the words "The Free States in the North."
+The answer slapped him harder than the demon ever did, he read the words "The Free States in the ~~North~~."
 He heard the word freedom before, but he didn't know freedom was a real place.

 A shockwave went through him when he realized if slavery was a place, so must freedom be a place too.
 Frederick realized he could break chains!
 Because ignorance was always his demon, and knowledge was always his angel.
 And he fought ignorance and received wisdom, whenever he read.

 So, Frederick taught himself to read.

-He practiced with innocently "ignorant" white kids on the streets.
+He practiced with "ignorant" white kids on the streets.
 He read items tags at the grocery store and signs on the road.
 And he practiced every time he was at the Baltimore dock; did you hear me Stargazer, the dock I said, you know the place, where ships will take you anywhere in the world.

 If you can read the schedule.